hunsalz/web-socket/README.md

 ## Run your own prototype WebSocket-Server without great effort

-Almost all demo references uses **wss://echo.websocket.org/** as WebSocket-Server.
-If you search for a local alternative, you can get up and running in minutes, then you can try [httpwebsockethandler](https://github.com/SevenW/httpwebsockethandler) by [SevenW](https://github.com/SevenW)
+Almost all demo references uses *wss://echo.websocket.org/* as WebSocket-Server.
+If you search for a local alternative, you can get up and running in minutes with  [httpwebsockethandler](https://github.com/SevenW/httpwebsockethandler) by [SevenW](https://github.com/SevenW)